 Without revealing everything, you can drop hints at your surprise so you don't catch partners who aren't fans of surprises off-guard.
 For example, if you want to surprise your partner with tough-to-snag dinner reservations at that new restaurant in town, weave into the conversation when they should be ready for dinner on Friday night and what the recommended dress code is.
 That way, all won't be revealed at once, and your partner will have an idea of what to expect.

 Think Twice About Surprise Gifting a Pet

 They may be cute, but a dog or cat (puppy, kitten, or otherwise) is a big responsibility.
-Pets requires time, effort, and finances to keep up with ownership.
+Pets require time, effort, and finances to keep up with ownership.
 Unless your surprise giftee has "expressed sustained interest in owning one, and the ability to care for it responsibly," the American Society for the Prevention of Cruelty to Animals (ASPTA) recommends against gifting a pet as a gift.
-If you choose to move forward, ASPTA also suggests, "We also recommend that pets be obtained from animal shelters, rescue organizations, friends, family or responsible breeders—not from places where the source of the animal is unknown or untrusted."
+If you choose to move forward, ASPTA also suggests "that pets be obtained from animal shelters, rescue organizations, friends, family or responsible breeders—not from places where the source of the animal is unknown or untrusted."

 Choose an Arbitrary Day

 Choosing milestone days to surprise your partner like anniversaries and birthdays, and holidays will always be appreciated.
 However, choosing a non-obvious day to surprise your significant other is unexpected and could end up being the highlight of your partner's otherwise status quo week.
 Surprise your loved one when they may least expect it, such as before or after a random work day, or a lazy Saturday afternoon.